erincatto/box2c/docs/simulation.md

 like.
 The frequency and damping ratio are used to create a spring/damper effect similar to the distance joint.

-Many users have tried to adapt the mouse joint for game play.
-Users often want to achieve precise positioning and instantaneous response.
-The mouse joint doesn't work very well in that context.
-You may wish to consider using kinematic bodies instead.

 ### Wheel Joint
 The wheel joint restricts a point on bodyB to a line on bodyA.
-The wheel joint also provides a suspension spring.
-See b2WheelJoint.h and Car.h for details.
+The wheel joint also provides a suspension spring and a motor.
+See the `Driving` sample for details.

 ![Wheel Joint](images/wheel_joint.svg)